Last updated November 2021

 With new technology and techniques, it is now possible to lift and tighten the face without surgery.
 These techniques are minimally invasive and require no significant recovery period in most cases.

-Infini is a device that combines skin needling with radiofrequency.
-49 needles enter the skin at one time and a radiofrequency current is applied at the tips of the needles.
+Infini is a device that combines skin needling with radio frequency.
+It involves 49 needles entering the skin at one time and a radio frequency current is applied at the tips of the needles.
 The needles can be inserted into various depths of the skin, up to 3.5mm.
-The process heats the skin, and produces new collagen and skin tightening.
+The process heats the skin, targeting fine lines and wrinkles by resurfacing the skin to improve texture and tone.
+Therefore producing new collagen and tightening the skin.
 It also is a good treatment for atrophic (indented) acne scarring.

 The muscles of the face generally work in pairs, and usually there is a downward pulling muscle which is opposed by an upward pulling muscle.
 For example, there is a muscle that pulls the corners of the mouth upwards and backwards when you smile, and opposing muscles that pull the corners of the mouth downwards.